 Under the current air services arrangements between the UAE and Germany, we are entitled to serve just four destinations in Germany, and we are already fully utilising this capacity.
 Adding additional points would satisfy the strong surplus market demand and offer more choice to our German customers.
 Since 2004 Emirates has sought the right to launch two new routes in Germany, connecting Dubai to Berlin and Stuttgart.
-A 2012 economic impact study by the Institute of Air Transport and Airport Research (DLR), 'The impact of Emirates Airline on the German economy'(Opens a PDF in a new tab) estimates that a daily flight to each of these destinations could support 1,000 additional jobs.
+A 2012 economic impact study by the Institute of Air Transport and Airport Research (DLR), estimates that a daily flight to each of these destinations could support 1,000 additional jobs.
 Emirates firmly believes that creating connectivity through the expansion of our network will have positive effects on economic growth, the global competition of companies, trade as well as tourism and will thus generate additional economic value for Germany.

-However, opposition to long-haul air services from Berlin and Stuttgart continues, with Lufthansa being behind efforts to maintain the long-standing status quo.
+However, opposition to long-haul air services from Berlin and Stuttgart seem to be continuing, with Lufthansa being behind efforts to maintain the long-standing status quo.

-We contribute EUR 263 million to the German economy each year via purchases of products and services, direct expenditures and marketing spend, which translates into Emirates having a significant impact on employment and economic growth in Germany.
+We contribute EUR 288 million to the German economy each year via our direct expenditures and marketing spend, which translates into Emirates having a significant impact on employment and economic growth in Germany.

 We have frequently enlisted the help of industry experts to evaluate more closely those impacts of our activities on the German economy.